 - Notifications of acceptance will go out by May 15, 2023.

-If you have been accepted to the conference twice in the past five years and are not applying for financial assistance, you do not need to submit a qualifying manuscript.
-When applications open, you should complete the online form, but will not need to supply a reading fee.
+- Past Participants – If you were accepted to the conference 2021 or 2022 and are not applying for financial assistance, you do not need to submit a qualifying manuscript.
+You should complete the online form, but will not need to supply a reading fee.
 Due to record recent application numbers, starting in 2023 we have had to introduce a lottery selection process for participants who attended in the previous two years.

 If you are a past participant and are applying for financial assistance, you must submit a qualifying manuscript and pay the reading fee.

-- A brief statement of no longer than 500 words describing your background as a writer and interest in the conference (max.
-500 words).
+- A brief statement of no longer than 500 words describing your background as a writer and your interest in the conference.